Scratches and Cuts on the Face

 Bandaging Knuckles, Heels, and Fingers

-Fingers, heels, knuckles, and knees move, so covering them can be tricky.
+Fingers, heels, and knuckles move so covering them can be tricky.
 But you'll want to keep them covered to keep dirt out.
 Bandages that are hourglass shaped or notched so they are shaped like an "H" can prevent folds and bunching.
 Or they can wrap around a fingertip for full coverage.

 Large Scrapes: Cover Them Up